On the Nature of the Fundamental Plasma Excitation in a Plasmonic Crystal: Abstract

 \section{Abstract}

 We report on the experimental study of the spectrum of plasma excitations in a plasmonic crystal fabricated from the two-dimensional electron system in an AlGaAs/GaAs semiconductor heterostructure.
-Our results reveal that the plasmonic crystal supports only a single fundamental plasma mode, challenging the current theoretical understanding that anticipates multiple modes.
-This unexpected finding is supported by comprehensive research on the mode frequency and relaxation as a function of the gate width across different plasmonic crystal periods.
-Furthermore, we develop an analytical approach that accurately describes the behavior of plasma excitations in plasmonic crystals, providing new insights into the fundamental physics of plasmonic systems.
+We perform a comprehensive research on the mode frequency and relaxation as a function of the gate width across different plasmonic crystal periods.
+Importantly, we develop an analytical approach that accurately describes the behavior of plasma excitations in plasmonic crystals, providing new insights into the fundamental physics of plasmonic systems.

 A plasmonic crystal represents a two-dimensional electron system (2DES) with a periodic gate deposited on the crystal surface over the 2DES.
 Pioneering experiments on plasma waves in semiconductor two-dimensional systems have been conducted using plasmonic crystals more than 40 years ago~\cite{Allen:1977, Theis:1977, Heitmann:1982}.
 Since then, this system has become a platform for discovering numerous new physical phenomena.
 These include observation of minigaps in the plasmon spectrum~\cite{Heitmann:1984, Heitmann:1986}, 2D plasmons in layered materials~\cite{Wang:2011, Basov:2018}, plasmonic crystal Tamm states~\cite{Shaner:2012, Shaner:2013}, and various plasmonic crystal phases~\cite{Shur:2010, Knap:2023, Knap:2024}.
 Moreover, most of the currently developed plasmonic devices rely on the concept of plasmonic crystals.
 Examples include terahertz (THz) radiation detectors~\cite{Allen:2002, Knap:2009, Lusakowski:2014}, THz oscillators and amplifiers~\cite{Tsui:1980, Mikhailov:1998, Popov:2020}, and THz phase shifters~\cite{Muravev:2022, Muravev:2023}.